15 Awesome Memorial Day Recipes Kick Off Summer

 Around my neck of the woods (Texas), we love our barbecue.
 For the star of the meal, barbecue ribs can’t be beat, especially if they are smoked outside.

-Now we know that in some parts of the country, some folks favor pork ribs and some people favor beef ribs.
-(If you know where I’m from, you know which I prefer, but I’ve never turned up my nose at any rib.)
+Now we know that in different parts of the country, some folks favor pork ribs and some people favor beef ribs.
+(If you know where I’m from, you know which I prefer, but I’ve never turned up my nose to any rib.)

-TIP: Eating anything barbecue with your fingers is messy.
+TIP: Eating anything barbecued with your fingers is messy.
 Provide plenty of napkins or even rolls of paper towels on the tables for your guests.
-Even a couple of small packs of baby wipes to really clean sticky fingers will be appreciated.
+Even a couple of small packs of baby wipes to clean sticky fingers will be appreciated.

-I love using chicken thighs; they stay moist and tender and cost less than chicken breasts.
+I love grilling chicken thighs.
+They stay moist and tender and cost less than chicken breasts.
 As large as they come today, one thigh is perfect for one serving.

 Side Dishes